 Then we pass the bundle data as arguments to the Fragment2

-And at the end we display the new fragment by replacing the Fragment1 with the Fragment2 in the MainActivity like that:
+And at the end we display the new fragment by replacing the Fragment1 with Fragment2 in the MainActivity like that:

 class MainActivity : AppCompatActivity(), Communicator {